aaronbloomfield/ccc/hws/dappintro/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->

+- Thursday, February 23rd: Changed how one specifies geth configuration (now via geth-config.toml rather than command-line parameters).
+If you already started it, see [Piazza post @123](https://piazza.com/class/lcp7o2dt3sb4w8/post/123) for the very quick way to change over to the new version.

 ### Introduction